,

 Brazilian Jiu-jitsu is a grappling-based fighting style focusing on incapacitating opponents through the use of leverage against weak areas of the body.
 It has become an absolute necessity for survival in the cage, and has on countless occasions proven how effective the submission game can be.
 It is also an accepted truth that most street altercations will involve some sort of grappling (standing or on the ground).
 This is why BJJ is a cornerstone of our training for mixed martial arts combat and self-defense.

-We offer both Gi and no No-gi classes.
+We offer both Gi and No-Gi classes.
 Gi classes are for those who are interested in training with the traditional uniform.
-No-gi is more oriented towards MMA competition.
+No-Gi is more oriented towards MMA competition.

 Our Brazilian Jiu-Jitsu classes are dedicated to the development of the most effective Brazilian Jiu-Jitsu techniques for MMA competition and self-defense.
 With emphasis on submissions instead of strikes, Brazilian Jiu-Jitsu is highly recommended for people in the law enforcement community.